thephpleague/csv/docs/9.0/writer/buffer.md

 You can attach as many validators as you want using the `Buffer::addValidator` method.
 Validators are applied following the *First In First Out* rule.

-<p class="message-warning">The record is checked against your supplied validators <strong>after it has been checked for field names integrity</strong>.</p>
+<p class="message-warning">The record is checked against your supplied validators <strong>after it has been checked for field names integrity and formatted using the optionals registered formatters.</strong>.</p>

 `Buffer::addValidator` takes two (2) **required** parameters: